jonahwinninghoff/Text-Summarization/README.md

 ## DATASET <a id ='dataset'></a>

 <p align = 'justify'>As mentioned earlier, the ArXiv journals are in use to infer models prepared by TensorFlow.
 This dataset contains three features, which are <i>article id</i>, <i>article text</i>, and <i>actual abstract text</i>.
 There are three subsets in this dataset, which are testing (6,658 entities), training (119,924 entities), and validation (6,633 entities) sets.
 For this research, the validation set is in use to evaluate on both models.
 Based on the exploratory analysis, 70.8% of tokens in article texts matches NLTK dictionaries while 62.05% in abstract text matches these dictionaries.
-The Big Bird model is pre-trained with Wikipedia dataset (Zaheer et al., 2020) while XLNET model is pre-trained with several datasets other than ArXiv dataset (Yang et al., 2020), so the validation set is considered as an unseen dataset.
+The Big Bird model is pre-trained with Wikipedia dataset (Zaheer et al., 2020) while XLNet model is pre-trained with several datasets other than ArXiv dataset (Yang et al., 2020), so the validation set is considered as an unseen dataset.
 However, using the entire set is infeasible and time-consuming.
 For this reason, the ArXiv journals are randomly sampled.
 The sampling size is 110 for each model.</p>

 ## ACTIONABLE INSIGHTS <a id ='insights'></a>

 <p align = 'justify'>After the data is collected, the information is assessed with statistical inference and descriptive statistics.
 Before the actionable insights are discussed, one part is important to mention.
 Being analyzing the models with three different metrics, the Bonferroni correction is first applied.
 The correction is in use to prevent Type I error albeit being conservative.
 This correction is prone to have the Type II error (the null hypothesis is failed to reject when false), which can be concerning in general.
 On another hand, this research is focused on Big Bird's model performance comparing to XLENT.
-Big Bird model does outperform XLNET at the significance level in every metrics.
+Big Bird model does outperform XLNet at the significance level in every metrics.
 This research attempts to address three different questions in order, as the following:</p>

 <ul>
-  <li><p align = 'justify'> Does the Big Bird model outperform XLNET model on predicted summary term?</p></li>
+  <li><p align = 'justify'> Does the Big Bird model outperform XLNet model on predicted summary term?</p></li>
-  <li><p align = 'justify'> Being compared with XLNET model, what is speed of each predicted summary that Big Bird produce?</p></li>
+  <li><p align = 'justify'> Being compared with XLNet model, what is speed of each predicted summary that Big Bird produce?</p></li>
   <li><p align = 'justify'> Does the Big Bird successfully reduce this quadratic dependency to linear dependency in sequence term?</p></li>
 </ul>

 <div align = 'center'><img src = 'https://github.com/jonahwinninghoff/Text-Summarization/blob/main/Images/rouges.png?raw=true'/></div>

-<p align = 'justify'> As indicated by above, the black color (or “0”) represents the XLNET model while the second color (or “1”) represents the Big Bird model.
+<p align = 'justify'> As indicated by above, the black color (or “0”) represents the XLNet model while the second color (or “1”) represents the Big Bird model.
 The confidence interval is 95% with Bonferroni correction, which is wider than without this correction.
-Average ROUGE-1 for Big Bird and XLNET is 57.65% with 4.66% margin of error and 25.66% with 2.27% margin of error, respectively, while average ROUGE-2 is 48.64% with 5.67% margin of error and 5.57% with 0.93% margin of error.
+Average ROUGE-1 for Big Bird and XLNet is 57.65% with 4.66% margin of error and 25.66% with 2.27% margin of error, respectively, while average ROUGE-2 is 48.64% with 5.67% margin of error and 5.57% with 0.93% margin of error.
 Average ROUGE-L is 52.78% with 5.02% margin of error and 14.46% with 1.01% margin of error.
-In short, the Big Bird model does outperform the XLNET model at a significance level.
+In short, the Big Bird model does outperform the XLNet model at a significance level.
 However, using this model to predict the summary with CPU 1.6 GHZ is 25.8 minutes by median (26.6 minutes by mean).
 In other words, this model processor is slightly slower than the average reading speed.
 The average reading speed is 200 words per minute (Rayner et al., 2010).
 In other words, the model is not well-scalable with local application.</p>

 <div align = 'center'><img src = 'https://github.com/jonahwinninghoff/Text-Summarization/blob/main/Images/timer.png?raw=true'/></div>

-<p align = 'justify'>There is no evidence of time overlap between Big Bird and XLNET models.
+<p align = 'justify'>There is no evidence of time overlap between Big Bird and XLNet models.
 For that reason, the violin plot is in use.
-As indicated by above, XLNET is much faster than Big Bird.
+As indicated by above, XLNet is much faster than Big Bird.
 Both distributions are leptokurtic and right-skewed on memory term or time.
-However, Big Bird model has a higher right-skewed and kurtotic score than XLNET model.
+However, Big Bird model has a higher right-skewed and kurtotic score than XLNet model.
 That is the reason why skepticism exists on Big Bird algorithmic efficiency.
 When the loess is applied, the result is surprising.
 Before the discussion goes further, the reason for using loess needs to be explained.
 The advantage of the loess tool is non-parametric, so the tool helps to focus on the relationship between time and word counts with minimal assumptions.
 </p>

 <div align = 'center'><img src = "https://github.com/jonahwinninghoff/Text-Summarization/blob/main/Images/comparing.gif?raw=true"/></div>